Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Slides cannot be modified while in Note Page view.
 - [ ] Use the Zoom slider to magnify the slide contents
 - [ ] Right-click the slide and select edit

+#### Q85.
+You want to group your slides based on their content to better organize your presentation.
+How would you accomplish this?

+- [ ] Create an outline in the outline view and rearrange slides.
+- [ ] Add a table of contents slide and link the remaining slides to it.
+- [ ] Add sections and move the slides into the appropriate sections.
+- [ ] Create custom shows and add the slides into the shows.